Stephanie Pratt: Personal life

 Pratt is a Republican.
 She voted for John McCain in the 2008 United States presidential election.

 She has struggled with bulimia in the past due to the pressure to be thin stemming from appearing alongside very thin co-stars on the show.

 In April 2010, Pratt posed nude for PETA's "Be Nice to Bunnies" iPhone application, which is intended to help the public find stores and products that are kind to animals.

+In early 2026, Stephanie came out against her brother Spencer Pratt's campaign in the 2026 Los Angeles mayoral election.
+In May 2026, she reversed her stance, and praised his campaign.